00fast00/overwatch-widget/README.md

 ## Features

+- Run's as spec or any custom widget enabled lobby
 - Rules for game events, resources, and unit builds
 - Does console, uilog (panel), sound, ping, command (/say a:) and marquee messages

+## State

+The widget has been tested a lot, still needs more testing before beeing published on Discord Widgets.
+For development news see the Github issues.

 ## Installation & Setup